top of page

 Medicare Advantage plans often offer extra benefits that you won’t find with Original Medicare or a Medicare Supplement plan.
 These benefits include dental, vision, and hearing care, prescription drug coverage, gym memberships, and more.
 However, these additional benefits can cause issues when paying for the services.

 Often, beneficiaries face disappointment when they pay more than they budgeted for when utilizing the additional benefits.
-Even though their Medicare Advantage plan offers coverage, they are almost always met with high out-of-pocket expenses and a low maximum benefit amount.
+Although their Medicare Advantage plan provides coverage, they are almost always faced with high out-of-pocket expenses and a low maximum benefit.
 Plus, once you exceed a certain amount of coverage for most additional benefits, you are responsible for 100% of your costs.

-And, if that was not bad enough, nobody tells you that the additional benefits are divided into four quarters, so your $1,000 Dental Allowance is only $250 per quarter, and very few plans roll-over unused amounts to the next quarter.
+And if that was not bad enough, no one tells you that the additional benefits are divided into four quarters, so your $1,000 Dental Allowance is only $250 per quarter.
+Very few plans roll over unused amounts to the next quarter.

-Nobody tells you that you have to pay $295-$400 per day, for the first seven days; if you are admitted into the hospital.
+No one tells you that you must pay $295- $400 per day for the first seven days if you are admitted to the hospital.

-However, Medicare Advantage plans might work in certain situations.
+However, Medicare Advantage plans may be appropriate in certain situations.
 If you are on a limited budget and cannot afford the monthly premiums for a Medicare Supplement plan, then a Medicare Advantage plan with sufficient coverage for your health needs is a good deal.

 IS ENROLLING IN A MEDICARE ADVANTAGE PLAN A SOUND INVESTMENT?

-Medicare Advantage plans are certainly worth the zero-dollar premium.
-However, it is your choice to decide if the coverage is right for you and your budget.
+Medicare Advantage plans are undoubtedly worth the zero-dollar premium.
+However, it is your choice to determine whether the coverage is appropriate for you and your budget.
 The value of a Medicare Advantage plan depends on your location, healthcare needs, budget, and preferences.

-So, for some, a Medicare Advantage plan might be a good financial investment.
-If you do not regularly attend doctors’ appointments and are in great health, you could end up getting more out of the plan than you put in.
+For some, a Medicare Advantage plan may be a sound financial investment.
+If you do not regularly attend doctors’ appointments and are in excellent health, you could end up getting more out of the plan than you put in.
 However, if a health concern eventually arises, this is when the investment could flop.
-Simply, Medicare Advantage plans are good until they are no longer good for you.
+Medicare Advantage plans are good until they are no longer suitable for you.

 IF I ENROLL IN A MEDICARE ADVANTAGE PLAN NOW, I CAN ENROLL IN A MEDICARE SUPPLEMENT PLAN LATER, RIGHT?